horihiro/Azure-portal-plus-ChromeExtension/README.md

 Add the following copy menu to the resource page's header and disable built-in `Copy title to clipbord` in `More content actions` menu.

+> [!NOTE]
+> This feature is available only for each resouce page.
+> On subscriptions, resource groups and Entra ID pages, the copy button is not shown.

 <img src="./popup/img/advanced-copy-menu.png">

+### Supported formats

   - `Resource name`
   - `Resource Id`